 I am credentialed as a Certified Professional Midwife (CPM).
 A Certified Professional Midwife (CPM) is a knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for certification set by the North American Registry of Midwives (NARM) and is qualified to provide the Midwives Model of Care.
 The CPM is the only midwifery credential that requires knowledge about and experience in out-of-hospital settings. (www.narm.org)

-I am certified in CPR for the Healthcare Provider, Neonatal Resuscitation, Emergency Birth Skills trained, and am a National Registry Certified EMT-B.
+I am certified in CPR for the Healthcare Provider, Neonatal Resuscitation, Emergency Birth Skills trained, and am passed the National Registry EMT exam, but not actively working as an EMT.
+I recently completed Basic Disaster Birth Support and am qualified to offer birth support in emergency conditions.

 I serve women both in the home, as a MIDWIFE, and in the hospital as a DOULA (Professional Labor Assistant).
-I also volunteer with the Care Center in Southaven, Mississippi, where I teach Childbirth Education Classes once a month.
-On occasion, I teach classes at my office in Olive Branch, Mississippi, where I host La Leche League (a breastfeeding mother’s support group) meetings on the first Monday of each month.
-I am a member in good standing with the Mississippi Midwives Association and the Midwives Alliance of North America.
+On occasion, I teach classes at my office in Olive Branch, Mississippi.
+I am a member in good standing with the Mississippi Midwives Association, Tennessee Midwives Association, the Midwives Alliance of North America, the National Association for Certified Professional Midwives and the National Registry of Emergency Medical Technicians.
 I regularly attend meetings with midwives in the Memphis, Tennessee area, as well as the midwives of Mississippi.

 I help moms who have been affected by birth trauma.
 We work one on one to help overcome feelings of guilt, sadness, and loss of control over what may have happened to them in their past.
 I help families with their transition from a couple to a family, from one child to two and so on.